miskapoyry/TicketGuru-Scrum-ritarit/appuserAPI/put.md

 ]
 ```

-**Content Example** : For the example above, when the username and passwordHash is updated.
+Content Example: For the example above, when the username and passwordHash is updated.

 **Error Responses** :

-Condition: If the user does not exist
+**Condition: If the user does not exist**

 Code: ```404 Not Found```

-**Response Example:**
+Error Example:

 ```json
 {